 4. Is “empathetic” always a positive word?

 Yes.
-Being empathetic is considered a strength in relationships, communication, leadership, and caregiving.
-It shows emotional intelligence and compassion.
+Being empathetic is generally considered a strength in relationships, communication, leadership, and caregiving.
+It reflects emotional intelligence and compassion.
+That said, in real life, people can sometimes overextend themselves if they absorb other people’s emotions too intensely.

 5. What are some synonyms for “empathetic”?